Shadyteal2/QuickNovel-Enhanced/README.md

 # NeoQN (QuickNovel-Enhanced)
-Adfree FOSS Android app for downloading novels.
-It also functions as an **Epub reader**.
+Adfree FOSS Android app for downloading and reading novels.
+It also functions as an **Epub/Pdf reader**.

 This project is an enhanced fork of the original QuickNovel app, introducing a fully revamped, modern, and beautiful UI, alongside critical bug fixes.